Justice Donald F. McLeod, Chair: Governance & Advancement

-Donald F. McLeod, Co-Chair (Founding Partner, The McLeod Group, Barristers and Solicitors) has been an accomplished litigator for over a decade with a keen interest in community and social justice issues.
+Justice McLeod has been an accomplished litigator for over a decade with a keen interest in community and social justice issues.
 The McLeod Group had a well-known and respected reputation as one of the leading boutique criminal, administrative and human rights firms in Toronto.

-As confirmation of his good work and various achievements, October 2, 2014, marked a new chapter for Donald as an appointed judge of the Ontario Court of Justice.
+As confirmation of his good work and various achievements, October 2, 2014, marked a new chapter for Justice McLeod as an appointed judge of the Ontario Court of Justice.

-Ainsworth Morgan, Co-Chair obtained his BSc. in Criminology from the University of Toledo.
+Ainsworth obtained his BSc. in Criminology from the University of Toledo.
 Following a successful career as a professional athlete at home and abroad, Ainsworth set his sights toward education and received his B.Ed and M.Ed from the Ontario Institute for Studies in Education (OISE) at the University of Toronto.
 In doing so, he came full circle and returned to Regent Park as a teacher.
-Ainsworth has been an educator for 14 years and as a testament to that achievement, he was promoted to Vice-Principal in September 2013.
+Ainsworth has been an educator for 17 years and as a testament to that achievement, he was promoted to Principal in September 2015.
 For the past 20 years, he served as a mentor and community organizer in the Regent Park community.

-Marlon is a tireless and committed role model and community leader.
-He served two terms as President of the Canadian Association of Urban Financial Professional (formerly Urban Financial Services Coalition) in 2009 and 2010 with a focus on delivering professional development, networking and outreach to minority financial service professionals and communities and, through financial literacy and mentoring, encourage minority youth to see financial services as a viable career option.
-Marlon later served as Chair of the UFSC Toronto Corporate Advisory Board and Chair of the UFSC Toronto 2012 International Conference.
+Marlon is also a tireless and committed role model and community leader.
+He served two terms as President of the Canadian Association of Urban Financial Professional (formerly Urban Financial Services Coalition) in 2009 and 2010, and later served as Chair of the organization’s Corporate Advisory Board and Chair of the 2012 International Conference.

 Marlon holds an undergraduate business degree from York University, a law degree from the University of Ottawa, and a Master of Finance degree from University of Toronto’s Rotman School of Management.
-He received appointments to the AGO Next Committee of the Art Gallery of Ontario, and the YMCA Leadership Council for Innovative Education and to the Financial Services Advisory Board to the Rotman School of Management.
+He received appointments to the AGO Next Committee of the Art Gallery of Ontario, YMCA Leadership Council for Innovative Education and to the Financial Services Advisory Board to the Rotman School of Management.
 Marlon currently sits as a Director on the Toronto Public Library Foundation Board, and the 100 Strong Foundation Board on which he serves as Treasurer.

 Gavin has served on non-profit boards and foundations in both Canada and the U.S. where the focus has been professional development, community outreach and the development, coaching, and the encouragement of youth within his community.

-Gary Crossdale, Education Chair obtained his BA in History from the University of Waterloo.
+Gary obtained his BA in History from the University of Waterloo.
 He received his B.Ed from York University and M.Ed from Charles Sturt University.

 For the past 18 years, Gary has worked for the Toronto District School Board as a dynamic and innovative educational leader in the community of Regent Park.
 And for the past five and a half years, he has been the Principal at Lord Dufferin Public School.
 Gary has been a member of the TDSB Boys’ Strategy Committee, the TDSB Achievement Gap Taskforce and is the co-founder of the Young Men’s Stand Up Conference – an annual event that brings together over 50 men of colour to speak to more than 250 middle school boys about their own personal journey to success.